Austin Estes

 Associate Director

 Before CCSSO, Austin worked at Advance CTE, where he served in multiple roles, most recently as the manager of data and research.
-Austin’s proudest accomplishments at Advance CTE include co-designing and launching a training program to help state leaders analyze student data and identify root causes to address inequities in Career Technical Education (CTE) programs.
+At Advance CTE, Austin developed a training program to help state leaders analyze student data and identify root causes to address inequities in Career Technical Education (CTE) programs.
 He also managed the Postsecondary CTE Data Initiative, facilitated a youth apprenticeship data working group with the Partnership to Advance Youth Apprenticeship, helped states write their four-year Perkins V plans, and conducted mixed methods research projects to help states identify and adopt high-impact policies.

 Why are you in this work?